Operations Division West

 Some of the oldest neighborhoods in Tucson are in Operations Division West, and there are 22 organized neighborhood associations.
 The neighborhoods are quite diverse, ranging from historic barrio areas west of downtown Tucson, established residences in the center of the division, the Old Pascua Yaqui Village south of Grant Road, and newer homes and neighborhoods on the far west side, including the Marriott Starr Pass Resort.

 Several of the older neighborhood associations on the west side of town joined together in the 1990s and formed the Westside Coalition.
-This coalition was selected as a federally sponsored "Weed & Seed" site and has been operating successfully for over five years.
+This coalition was selected as a federally sponsored "Weed & Seed" site in the early 2000s and has been operating successfully for many years.
 This effort exemplifies the community-based policing model that is used in Operations Division West and throughout the Tucson Police Department.
 Patrol officers in the division are assigned to work with the neighborhoods and their respective associations on an ongoing basis.

 The CRT offers tremendous flexibility for the division in responding to crime problems and constituent complaints received from City Council offices.
 The officers in this unit are able to work varied hours in either uniform or plainclothes capacity.
 To combat the prostitution problem, for example, the CRT frequently conducts "sting" operations where large-scale sweeps are made of not only the prostitutes, but their customers as well.
 These efforts, coupled with aggressive assistance from the prosecutors and courts, including placing zone restrictions to keep arrested prostitutes from returning to the area, have been helpful in dealing with this quality-of-life issue for our local residents.

-The officers of the Bicycle Squad are able to provide highly-visible police presence, combined with improved accessibility into areas not generally accessible to vehicles, such as alleys, vacant lots, and parks.
-As with the CRT, the Bicycle Squad is used to address specific crime problems identified in the division.
+The officers of the Bicycle/Walking Squads are able to provide highly-visible police presence, combined with improved accessibility into areas not generally accessible to vehicles, such as alleys, vacant lots, and parks.
+This is especially beneficial in the downtown area and along 4th Avenue.

 - Learn about forming a Neighborhood Association.